owen-totem-space/aqueduct-child-theme/README.md

     This allows the site to be "installed" on a phone, like an app.
 It caches data on the phone to allow smoother browsing.
 This should speed up site browsing for mobiles significantly aswell as eliminating the address bar and browser menu from the screen.
 It looks much like a regular phone app.
 Android users will be prompted to install the site as an app. iPhone users must click share, save to homepage.
 I've tested this extensively and had a great experience.

+    I've included relevant images with sizing to be used in this app should you choose to use it. (just unzip the downloaded folder and go to img folder)

 * Deactivate Avatars in Settings

     I have removed them from appearing in the forum.
 The stylesheet impacts page load speed (on every page) and they load an unnessary amount of images to pages they are on, impacting load speed again.
 Are they really necessary? do people actually use them?